-Public dental services are provided through the Royal Dental Hospital Melbourne and 79 clinics across Victoria, operated by community health and rural public health services.
+Public dental services are provided through the Royal Dental Hospital Melbourne (RDHM) and over 50 integrated and registered community health services across Victoria.

 Victorians who are eligible for public dental care

 The following people are eligible for public dental care:

 - Young people aged 13–17 years who hold a healthcare or pensioner concession card, or who are dependants of concession card holders

 - People aged 18 years and over, who are health care or pensioner concession card holders or dependants of concession card holders

 - All children and young people in out-of-home care provided by the Department of Families, Fairness and Housing (DFFH), up to 18 years of age (including kinship and foster care)

 - All people in youth justice custodial care